Food intolerance occurs when our bodies cannot properly digest and convert the foods we eat into the necessary nutrients that fuel our systems.

 One of the more common side-effects of food intolerance is weight gain.
 This is mainly due to depleted levels of serotonin, the powerful chemical responsible for maintaining mood balance, social behavior, libido, memory, and digestive health.
 More importantly, though, serotonin also acts as the natural appetite suppressant in our bodies, making us feel satisfied even when our stomachs are not full.

 When fighting a food intolerance, serotonin production (95% of which originates from the cells in our intestines) decreases dramatically, leading us to intense carb and sugar cravings.

 This process sends our bodies into a vicious cycle of mood swings, depression, and unwanted cravings, all stemming from the body’s fight against food intolerance.

 Watch renowned Dr. Oz explain Food Intolerance using audience participants and useful visual aids

-The only way to fight food intolerance is to find out which particular foods give your digestive system issues, and eliminate them from your diet.
+One way to fight food intolerance related symptoms is to find out which particular foods give your digestive system issues, and eliminate them from your diet.

 The traditional way to do this is to implement an exclusion diet.
 In other words, keep an ongoing food journal, and use it as a reference for when you start feeling any of the common symptoms.
 Then, once you think you’ve identified the specific food, eliminate it from your diet.